Blog Insights

 Who should be on the design sprint team?

-Generally, a design sprint team is made of the following roles:- The decider: This is the person with the final say.
+- The decider: This is the person with the final say.
 While most often it’s the team leader, product owner, or senior-level budget holder, the decider can also be the lead engineer or project manager.
 Whoever it is, everyone must agree that they ultimately get to say yes or no.

 - A facilitator: This person ensures that the design sprint runs smoothly and modifies the sprint activities to best fit the team’s needs.